Introduction

 # Indexed 3 chunks from 3 documents

 With short documents like these, each one becomes a single chunk.
-With longer documents, you’d get multiple chunks per document.
+Longer documents would give you multiple chunks.

 Step 2: Ask a question